LevelHome/simplicity_sdk/app/bluetooth/example/bt_cs_soc_reflector/readme.md

 # SoC - CS Reflector

 The Bluetooth SoC-CS Reflector is a project that can be used to test the Channel Sounding (CS) feature.
-In the provided CS setup, the reflector measures the phase (in PBR mode) or flying time (RTT) of the received signal and sends this information back to the initiator using RAS.
-The initiator will estimate the distance, the measured values are not available on the reflector side.
+In the provided CS setup, the reflector measures the phase (in PBR mode) or flying time (RTT) of the received signal and sends this information back to the initiator.
+The initiator will estimate the distance, the estimated values are not available on the reflector side.

 ## Getting Started
-Build and flash the sample application.
-After startup it will advertise the name "CS RFLCT", and will provide the "CS Test Service" over GATT.
+After startup it will advertise the name "CS RFLCT", and will provide a custom "Ranging Service (RAS)" over GATT.
+Measurement data will be sent over GATT.
+It is collected on the initiator side.
+The Reflector can connect to multiple initiators (maximum 4).
+Reflector specific default values can be found and modified in the component configuration file (config/cs_reflector_config.h).
+CS mode and object tracking mode is configured on the initiator side.

+## Usage
+- Generate the project
+- Configure values if needed
+- Build and flash the sample application

 ## Troubleshooting